>

 Reclaiming Self Worth

 We may experience feelings of being alone, unwanted, and dejected after ending a toxic relationship.
 The pain and memories that remain can change the way you see yourself.
-I want to talk about something really close to my heart – self-worth.
+I want to talk about something really close to my heart – self-worth after narcissistic abuse.
 A lot of people may identify with this subject, and from my experience working as a social worker, it’s critical to reclaim this part of oneself.
 Let’s talk about it.
 Let’s start by breaking down the idea of self-worth.
 In a nutshell, self-worth is the belief that you are valuable and deserving of good things in life.
 It’s about accepting your value despite what other people may think or say.
 It seems easy enough, doesn’t it?
-But after a narcissistic relationship, it can feel like a mountain to climb.
+But after narcissistic abuse, it can feel like a mountain to climb.

 What is Self-Worth?